2.01 (Buran-class spacecraft): Post-retirement

-After residing at the Tushino factory where it was constructed, it was incorrectly announced in 2006 that orbiter 2.01 would be put on display in the Technik Museum Speyer, Germany.
-However, the German Museum had actually bought OK-GLI, the jet-powered Buran atmospheric test vehicle, which appeared on display in its own new hangar from September 2008.
+It was incorrectly announced in 2006 that orbiter 2.01 would be put on display in the Technik Museum Speyer, Germany.
+In actuality, the German Museum had bought OK-GLI, the jet-powered Buran atmospheric test vehicle, which appeared on display in its own new hangar from September 2008.

-From 2004 the orbiter 2.01 was left under open skies at a car park in Moscow, near Khimki Reservoir.
+From 2004, the orbiter 2.01 was left under open skies at a car park in Moscow, near Khimki Reservoir.

-On 22 June 2011, during the day the orbiter was put on a barge to be moved to the MAKS 2011 international air show, which took place from 16 to 21 August in Zhukovsky (Moscow region).
+On 22 June 2011, the orbiter was put on a barge to be moved to the MAKS 2011 international air show, which took place from 16 to 21 August in Zhukovsky (Moscow region).
 In the night of 22–23 June, it was seen on the Moskva River.
-The orbiter was exposed at the show with one side restored.
+The orbiter was exposed at the show with one side painted.

-In 2012, it was seen during the Russian Air Force 100th Anniversary Airshow in Zhukovsky.
-It was expected that it would be restored in Zhukovsky and shown at the MAKS 2013 exhibition, but it never appeared at the exhibition.
-As of November 2013, it remained at the Zhukovsky International Airport.

 In July 2017, heat-tiles from orbiter 2.01 were listed online, leading some to believe that the orbiter had been scrapped or otherwise disassembled.
-However, satellite imagery of Zhukovsky Airport taken in 2019 indicates that 2.01 still resided at the airfield, albeit in a different location.
+However, satellite imagery of Zhukovsky Airport taken in 2019 indicates that 2.01 still resided at the airfield, although in a different location.

 As of 22 April 2022, the orbiter had been moved to Voenfilm-Medyn cinema complex in Moscow Oblast, where it resided at least through August 2022.
 Some of the heat-tiles removed in 2017 were missing, and the coordinates for the orbiter were 54,9504486, 35,8559756.

 As of April 2024, the orbiter was relocated for restoration at the Technical Museum of Vadim Zadorozhny in Moscow.
 In August 2024, the orbiter was acquired for display in UMMC Museum Complex.
 The orbiter arrived at the museum complex near Yekaterinburg in November 2024.